Best Moving Average for Day Trading

 Now, that rule of thumb sounds like it makes perfect sense until you review the Bitcoin chart above.

 Above is a 30-minute chart of Bitcoin with my beloved 20-period moving average.
 Notice how Bitcoin has no respect for the 20-period moving average.
+You will see this same sort of disregard for the averages if you trade volatile penny stocks.

 The futures contract breaks the 20-period with ease to the upside and downside without blinking an eye.